FergM/flight_tables/README.md

 ```
 python src/heathrow_flight_tables.py
 ```
-This will output `heathrow_departures_2020-03-25.csv`, a file which contains all departures for the specified date.
+This will output `heathrow_departures_2020-03-25.csv`, a file which contains all departures for March 25th.

 #### Request your own Date
 * From `heathrow_flight_tables.py` import `HeathrowFlightTables`.